706-419-3883

 Gut Bacteria Affects the Brain

 Stressed?
-Could be Gut Bacteria!
+Could Be Your Gut Bacteria!

 Bienenstock and Forsythe used a “social defeat” scenario in which smaller mice were exposed to larger, more aggressive ones for a couple of minutes daily for 10 consecutive days.
 The smaller mice showed signs of heightened anxiety and stress–nervous shaking, diminished appetite, and less social interaction with other mice.
 The researchers then collected fecal samples from the stressed mice and compared them to those from calm mice.
 There was an imbalance in the gut microbiota of the stressed mice.
 The gut and bowels have a very complex ecology.
 Unfortunately, the less diversity there was, the greater the disruption to the body.

 These scientists then fed live bacteria (probiotics) from the calm rodents to the stressed mice.
 They were actually able to control the moods of the anxious mice by feeding them healthy microbes from fecal material collected from the calm mice.
 Using MRI technology, they also noted favorable changes in brain chemistry.
 Interestingly enough, not only did the behavior of the mice substantially improve with the probiotic treatment, but it also continued to get better for several weeks afterward.
 The MRI technology enabled the scientists to see certain chemical biomarkers in the brain when the mice were stressed and when they were taking the probiotics.
-6
+9

 Nerve Attack and Depression: The Gut Connection

 The thinning of myelin (nerve insulation) is seen in such conditions as multiple sclerosis, depression, and social isolation.
 Myelin is the insulating sheath surrounding the axons of many nerve cells that allows for faster electrical impulse conduction.
 Without healthy myelin, nerve impulses from one nerve cell to another are significantly slowed.
-Rodent studies found that bacteria from the gut produce metabolites that can affect the myelin content in the brains of mice and induce depression-like symptoms.7
+Rodent studies found that bacteria from the gut produce metabolites that can affect the myelin content in the brains of mice and induce depression-like symptoms.10

 In one remarkable experiment, scientists relocated fecal bacteria from the gut of depressed mice to genetically distinct mice that did not manifest any signs of depression.
 What happened?
 The study showed that the transfer of microbiota was sufficient to induce social withdrawal behaviors and even change the activity of myelin genes and myelin content in the brains of the recipient mice.
-In other words, bacteria in your gut produce metabolites that have the capacity to affect the myelin content and your mental health irrespective of the genetics.8
+In other words, bacteria in your gut produce metabolites that have the capacity to affect the myelin content and your mental health, irrespective of genetics.11

 Help for Depression